intro2r/intro2r/unit3/labs.md

   iii. the number of people of each eye colour and House,

-  iv. the number of people less than 1 m, 1--2 m, and >2 m tall,
+  iv. the number of people less than 1 meter, 1--2 meters, and >2 meters tall,

   v. the number of people who can roll/not their tongue and number of siblings.